Ukrainian women stand strong against Russian invaders

 Some skills from her 17 years as a makeup artist have already come in handy.

 “I’m not afraid to touch faces, eyes, or wounds. … I’m not afraid of blood,” she said.
-For big concerts and other stressful events, she has to juggle several tasks and work with a lot of people simultaneously.
-She has a reputation for a diplomatic attitude, so she’s become the de facto peacemaker to settle arguments among volunteers.
+For big concerts and other stressful events, she had to juggle several tasks and work with a lot of people simultaneously.
+She has a reputation for a diplomatic attitude, so she has become the de facto peacemaker to settle arguments among volunteers.

 “I’m always calm, so that’s why I feel kind of comfortable here,” she said.
 For now, she sorts medicines, manages food and prepares hot drinks.
 But she also knows how to use her weapon.